pbjorklund/pbp/project-templates/README.md

 # pbproject Templates

-This directory contains template files used by `pbproject` and `llm-link` to bootstrap new projects.
+This directory contains template files used by `pbproject` and `llm-setup` to bootstrap new projects.

-## Files Created by `llm-link`
+## Files Created by `llm-setup`

-When you run `llm-link` in a project directory, it will:
+When you run `llm-setup` in a project directory, it will:

 1. **Copy** `LLM_INSTRUCTIONS.md` as the main instruction file
 2. **Create symlinks** for all AI tools that point to `LLM_INSTRUCTIONS.md`: